 The week begins on Sunday with opening worship where participants are given instructions for the week and the daily scripture material for prayer based upon a theme.
-This year’s theme is “Living in God’s Time.”
-Monday to Friday, participants covenant to pray 30 minutes privately each day, and to meet with a “Companion” 30 minutes daily to be guided in prayer experience.
+This year’s theme is “Rocking and Rolling with God”.
+Monday to Friday, participants covenant to pray and reflect on scripture for 30 minutes privately each day, and to meet with a “Companion” 30 minutes daily to be guided in prayer experience.
 Companions support participants by seeking to keep them attentive to God’s leading, and guiding them through questions, suggestions and shared experiences.
 The week is then closed with worship on Saturday when we celebrate how and where God has touched us through the week.

 “Week of Guided Prayer” has touched many lives and is a wonderful way to renew your relationship with God.
 We hope you will be able to find the time to take part.

 For more information or to register, email Reuben St. Louis (email@example.com).

 A Reflection on a Week of Guided Prayer

 Every year at this time something amazing happens at Bracebridge United Church.
 For ten years there has been a prayer phenomenon happening here.
 A group of committed volunteers offer their time to act as companions to others as they participate in a week of daily retreat in the midst of everyday life.

 This is the third year I have been part of the Week of Guided Prayer.
 As a participant, each day I am given a reflection with some suggested scriptures passages.
 I choose one of those passages and spend a time of reflection and prayer.
 Each participant is encouraged to write in a journal as part of the reflection.
 Then we each spend half an hour at some point in the day talking to our companion about whatever emerged in our prayer time.